 travelwitness - stock.adobe.com

-Read more about IT in Wales
+Read more about NHS Wales and technology:

 - As NHS Wales is due to launch the public version of its own app, Computer Weekly takes a deep dive into the technical aspects of the Welsh NHS app, future plans and whether the expectations for the programme have stacked up to reality.

 - The Welsh government has launched funding for pharmacy system suppliers to help deliver electronic prescriptions.